saiqulhaq/simple_cache_lock/README.md

 # SimpleCacheLock

-Warn: No testing added!!!
-Use at your risk
+Redis

-Lock and wait your cache until it finished. don't let concurrent processes write same cache_key. make them to wait instead.
+Lock and wait your cache until it finished.
+Don't let concurrent processes write the same cache key multiple times because a race condition, so make them to wait instead.

 ## Installation